Uncharted Live Action Fan Film: Reception

-Critical reception for Uncharted has been positive, with journalists, fans, and bloggers praising Fillion's performance as well as Ungar's direction.
+Critical reception for the Uncharted Live Action Fan Film has been positive, with journalists, fans, and bloggers praising Fillion's performance as well as Ungar's direction.
 The Verge called it "film's only good video game adaptation" while Kotaku labelled it as "just about everything you’d want from an Uncharted movie: witty quips, fun twists, esoteric history references, and even a pivot to Video Game Mode for a gun fight".
 Phil Hornshaw of The Wrap said "Ungar’s fan film pretty perfectly captures the feel of the game series, which has always carried the feel of a big-budget summer blockbuster movie.
 Fillion is a good fit for the role of the wise-cracking and amiable Drake; Stephen Lang (Avatar, Don't Breathe) takes on the role of Sully in the fan film, and Mircea Monroe (Episodes) plays Elena.
 The script is dead-on "Uncharted", cutting from Nate firing off a bunch of jokes to a quick history lesson about 16th century conqueror Afonso de Albuquerque and explorer Ferdinand Magellan".
 BuzzFeed was one of the many outlets that advocated for the short to turn into something more.

 Naughty Dog vice president Neil Druckmann and franchise creator Amy Hennig both shared their support on social media along with many other gaming creators.